Parsl/parslguts/plugins.rst

 Python exceptions - a user knows more about the exceptions than infrastructure does.
 That's why Python lets you catch certain exceptions and deal with them in different ways.

-Parsl propagates out those exceptions to the user in a future.
-But by that time it's too late to influence retries.
+Parsl propagates those exceptions to the user via the relevant ``AppFuture``, but by that time it's too late to influence retries.

 a simple policy: if i get a worker or manager failure, retry 3 times, because this might be transient. if i get a computation failure (let's say divide by zero) then do not retry because i expect this is "permanent". this is something that doesn't belong in the Parsl codebase: it is application specific behaviour.
 So we're using plugin concept here to allow users to attach their application code into parsl in a way that cannot be done through the main task interface.